-“Keep calm,” counsels Dr David Sheasby, father of 3 and Concierge Medical private GP.
+“Keep calm,” counsels Dr Karl Braine, father of 2 and Concierge Medical private GP.
 “A febrile seizure can be frightening for any parent but the good news is that it’s generally harmless.
 These practical tips will help you focus on how to help your child.”

 1. Know your family’s medical history